Graduate Student Research Symposium

 - Awards will be presented to a select number of students who show outstanding research and scholarship.

 - Awards will be announced at a ceremony at the end of the symposium.
-Students will be given a gift such as a travel mug or flashdrive at the time of the announcement.
+Students will be given a gift such as a travel mug at the time of the announcement.
 In the week following, the winners' information will be collected so that monetary checks can be processed.

 - Students who participate in the Graduate Symposium who are selected to orally present or who win an award at the event will be invited to submit a paper for publication in the GSRS Proceedings on the University Digital Commons.